Metacello/metacello/docs/MetacelloScriptingAPI.md

   load.
 ```

-This will download the `ConfigurationOfSeaside30` package from
+will download the `ConfigurationOfSeaside30` package from
 `http:www.squeaksource.com/MetacelloRepository` and
 proceed to load the *default* group of *Seaside 3.0.7* into your image.

-The expression is equivalent to the following old-style `Gofer-based`
+The above expression is equivalent to the following old-style `Gofer-based`
 expression:

 ```Smalltalk